gaehlerm/SoftwareEngineering/README.md

 ## Increase abstraction

 Abstraction is about omitting unnecessary details and instead focusing on the essential elements.
 You have to design interfaces that are sleek and highly versatile.
 For example, let's consider a car once again.
 You should aim to make the parts as generic as possible.
 You want to fit any engine into any car.
-This can only be achieved by unifying the interface of the engine, the brakes, etc. All the details of the engine are abstracted away and hidden inside the engine so that the outside does not interact with it.
+This can only be achieved by unifying the interface of the engine, the brakes, etc. All the details of the engine are abstracted away and hidden inside the engine so that the chasis of the car does not interact with its internals.

 If you don't abstract all the details, you may end up with multiple functions to manage various engines due to the need to address specific characteristics.
-On the other hand, if you abstract them all away, you can replace the engine with another one if you wish.
+If this is the case, you'll have to write an adapter for each engine to abstract away their peculiarities.

 ## Increase Reusability